 What is Inside an Average Financial Aid Plan at Bucknell

-Bucknell University's normal financial aid deal for newly arriving freshmen is $35,557.
-About 56.0% of first year students get some kind of financial aid, the majority of which is in the form of scholarships and grants.
+Bucknell University's normal financial aid deal for newly arriving freshmen is $38,850.
+About 49.0% of first year students get some kind of financial aid, most of which is scholarships and grants.

 The numbers below apply to scholarships and grants mainly offered by Bucknell University.

 48.0% of freshmen (459 total) were awarded scholarships at Bucknell University, averaging $29,228 per person.
 This ranks in the top 20th percentile of all schools in the nation.

 As well as scholarships, 8.0% of freshmen (79 total) received a federal grant, for about $4,554 per person.

 View the usual amount of scholarships and grants first years receive by studying the chart below.

 Grants are usually based on need while scholarships are merit-based.

 The chart following displays scholarship and grant allocations by income for freshmen receiving any type of federal Title IV assistance, which includes Federal PLUS loans.

 |Income 110k +||18.4%||$15,390|

 The table above shows students who are getting Title IV aid which is federal aid from the government including grants, loans, and work-study.
 Learn more.